evanlanester/evanlanester/README.md

 ---

 ### My Current Active Projects:
 - [Human Rights Maps](https://evanlane.me/projects/human-rights): My first digital humanities project for my Bachelor of Arts in Applied Communication Leadership and Culture @ UPEI.
-It details Countries that their Governments have committed violations of the United Nations Human Rights Declaration of 1948 up to the year 2020.
+It details Countries where their Governments have committed violations of the United Nations Human Rights Declaration of 1948 up to the year 2020.
 - [BehindTheDungeons.com](https://behindthedungeons.com): A Blog, Webcast and Podcast on all things Table Top Role Playing Games and Fantasy.
 - [WhyStream.org](https://whystream.org): A Blog about all things Live Streaming, Video Recording and Amateur Production.
 - [TimeForPrivacy.org](https://timeforprivacy.org): A Blog detailing how to retain your privacy online.